cmaeder/rcl2000/README.md

 reflected by the haskell data types in [Ast](src/Rcl/Ast.hs).
 We denote the function terms over sets simply as sets with type `Set` and avoid the words term, token and expression.
-Statements have the type `Stmt` and are actually boolean formulas.
+Statements have the type `Stmt` and are actually Boolean formulas.
 For these recursive data types handy folding functions are provided to shorten repetitive recursive function definitions.

 A parser for a list of statements is implemented in [Parse](src/Rcl/Parse.hs).
 The code uses the (`parsec1` subset of the old) haskell `parsec` parser combinator library without separate scanner.
-The parser accepts ascii, latex and unicode variants of the syntax.
+The parser accepts ASCII, LaTeX and Unicode variants of the syntax.
 The (currently) accepted function names are `user`, `roles`, `sessions`, `permissions`, `operations`, and `objects`.
 Note that `user` is singular and `objects` is plural.
 Only the `user` function